Shimon bar Yochai: Later stories

-It appears that Shimon settled afterward at Meron, the valley in front of which place was filled, at Shimon's command, with gold dinars.
+It appears that Shimon settled afterward at Meron, the valley in front of which place was filled, with dinars at Shimon's command.
 On the other hand, it is said that Shimon established a flourishing school at Tekoa, among the pupils of which was Judah I. Grätz demonstrated that this Tekoa evidently was in Galilee, and hence must not be identified with the Biblical Tekoa, which was in the territory of Judah.
-Bacher argues that Tekoa and Meron were one and the same place.
+Bacher argues that Tekoa and Meron were the same place.

-As the last important event in Shimon's life, it is said that he was sent to Rome (accompanied by Eleazar ben Jose) with a petition to the emperor for the abolition of the decree against the three Jewish observances, and that his mission was successful.
+As the last significant event in Shimon's life, it is said that he was sent to Rome (accompanied by Eleazar ben Jose) with a petition to the emperor for the abolition of the decree against the three Jewish observances and that his mission was successful.
 It is stated that Shimon was chosen for this mission because he was known as a man in whose favor miracles often were wrought.
 At Rome, too, Shimon's success was due to a miracle, for while on the way he was met by the demon Ben Temalion, who offered his assistance.
-According to agreement, the demon entered into the emperor's daughter, and Shimon exorcised it when he arrived at the Roman court.
+According to agreement, the demon entered the emperor's daughter, and Shimon exorcised it when he arrived at the Roman court.
 The emperor then took Shimon into his treasure-house, leaving him to choose his own reward.
 Shimon found there the vexatious decree, which he took away and tore into pieces.
-This legend, the origin of which apparently is non-Jewish, has been the subject of discussion by modern scholars.
+This legend, the origin of which is non-Jewish, has been discussed by modern scholars.
 Israel Lévi thinks it is a variation of the legend of the apostle Bartholomew exorcising a demon that had taken possession of the daughter of Polymnius, the King of India.
 Israel Lévi's opinion was approved by Joseph Halévy.
 Bacher thinks there is another Christian legend which corresponds more closely to the Talmudic narrative: that in which Abercius exorcised a demon from Lucilla, the daughter of Marcus Aurelius.

 Shimon is stated to have said that whatever might be the number of persons deserving to enter heaven, he and his son were certainly of that number, so that if there were only two, these were himself and his son.
 He is also credited with saying that, united with his son and Jotham, King of Judah, he would be able to absolve the world from judgment.
 Thus, on account of his exceptional piety and continual study of the Law, Shimon was considered as one of those whose merit preserves the world, and therefore during his life the rainbow was never seen, that promise of God's forbearance not being needed.